SumoLogic/sumologic-kubernetes-collection/deploy/helm/README.md

 ## Prerequisite

-Before installing the chart, a namespace called `sumologic` and a secret with the same name containing the Sumo Logic collection endpoints should be already created by the `setup.sh` script provided.
+Before installing the chart, a namespace called `sumologic` and a secret with the same name containing the Sumo Logic collection endpoints should be already created by the provided `setup.sh` script.

-To run the script for creating the namespace and secret, run:
+To run the script for creating the namespace and secret, use the following command:

 ```bash
 curl -s https://raw.githubusercontent.com/SumoLogic/sumologic-kubernetes-collection/master/deploy/kubernetes/setup.sh \
   | bash -s - -d false -y false <api_endpoint> <access_id> <access_key>
 ```
 NOTE: You'll need to set `-d` and `-y` to false so the script does not download the YAML file or deploy the resources into your cluster yet.
-All optional parameters are explained [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/tree/master/deploy#automatic-source-creation-and-setup-script).
+Details on the parameters are explained [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/tree/master/deploy#automatic-source-creation-and-setup-script).

 _This step will not be needed after we move the collection setup into a helm hook.
 Stay tuned._